Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 ## Level 5: Arcane Firearm

 You know how to turn a wand, staff, or rod into an arcane firearm, a conduit for your destructive spells.
-When you finish a long rest, you can use woodcarver's tools to carve special sigils into a wand, staff, or rod and thereby turn it into your arcane firearm.
+When you finish a Long Rest, you can use woodcarver's tools to carve special sigils into a wand, staff, or rod and thereby turn it into your arcane firearm.
 The sigils disappear from the object if you later carve them on a different item.
 The sigils otherwise last indefinitely.

 You can use your arcane firearm as a spellcasting focus for your artificer spells.
 When you cast an artificer spell through the firearm, roll a d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.